mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 <img src="img/domain_introduction.svg" style="display: block; margin-left: auto; margin-right: auto; width: 30%;"/>

+_Note: A more detailed graph of framework's entities can be found in the [Framework entities] chapter._

 ## Dimension

 [Dimension](https://jcgm.bipm.org/vim/en/1.7.html) specifies the dependence of a quantity on the base